Skip to content

 Over 70 percent of working student listings on this platform are open to English-speaking candidates in fields such as software engineering, data science, marketing, and finance.
 Browse English-speaking working student jobs currently open on the platform.

 For a full guide to the job search, CV, and application process as an international student, read how to find a working student job in Germany.
+For CV-specific advice tailored to German employers and the Werkstudent context, see our working student CV guide for Germany.

 To understand what hourly rates to expect in your field and city, check our working student salary benchmarks.